home2home-ae/ab-lab/README.md

 - [ ] Right now there is no regionalization, we can add regionalization.
 - [ ] I genuinely think tailwindcss is stupid (especially for devs), I will change it to bootstrap.
 - [ ] Move Frontend to Vue JS instead of Blade (Although I love both..)

+### Deployment Plan
+My initial deployment plan is to deploy this application in the apps vicinity (same VPS perhaps), later I'll improve on it.

 ### License